 The trainee should evaluate the patient in the preoperative care unit to establish the patient’s baseline function levels for comparison in the postoperative setting.

-The trainee should be promptly present in the operating room, preferably before the patient arrives.
+The trainee should be present promptly in the operating room, preferably before the patient arrives.
 To effectively perform any neurosurgical intervention, the preoperative imaging should be reviewed and made immediately available during the surgery.
 To accomplish this, the trainee should prepare the imaging on the Digital Imaging and Communications in Medicine (DICOM) library.

 To avoid delays, the resident should have his or her surgical loupes and lead apron (when appropriate) available before the attending surgeon arrives.
-If the trainee is comfortable with positioning the patient on the operating room table, this can be performed prior to informing the attending of the patient’s arrival in the operating room.
+If the trainee is comfortable with positioning the patient on the operating room table, this can be performed before informing the attending of the patient’s arrival in the operating room.
 The operative plan should be reviewed with the anesthesiologist and the surgical staff in the room.
-Appropriate preparation, including a discussion of intraoperative needs (specific instruments, etc.), can significantly improve the efficiency of the operation.
+Appropriate preparation, including a discussion of intraoperative needs (specific instruments, etc), can significantly improve the efficiency of the operation.

-Next, the trainee can mark the anticipated location for the surgical incision and apply a pre-surgical skin scrub.
+Next, the trainee can mark the anticipated location for the surgical incision and apply a presurgical skin scrub.
 At this point, the trainee can inform the attending that the surgical site is being sterilized.
 Most attendings prefer to check the positioning and incision before the surgical site is prepped.
 A junior resident who is self-aware, a good listener, and proactively responsive to the needs of the operating room team will prove his or her superior competency.
 Constructive criticism should be welcomed.
 Emotional intelligence and mindfulness are especially important here.

 As mentioned above, the resident’s first step in demonstrating competency to the attending surgeon and providing assurance of trust and capability is to convey the impression of being an effective assistant during the procedure.